-Who doesn’t love an old gun?
+Who of us doesn’t love an old gun?
 Whether you appreciate their look, design, history, reliability, country of origin, mechanism, or the “they don’t make ‘em like that anymore” factor, these firearms have an undeniable appeal for numerous reasons.
-So just what makes a gun an “old gun”?
+Let's just what makes a gun an “old gun”?
 Let’s look at the definitions and some different types you may see.

 So, if your gun is over 50 years old, congratulations!
 You officially own a C&R firearm.
 For more information on what the ATF considers a Curio & Relic and the privileges extended to them, you may read the section on the ATF’s webpage.